icl-utk-edu/testsweeper/INSTALL.md

     # Assuming the working dir is still /my/testsweeper/dir/build
     cmake -DCMAKE_INSTALL_PREFIX=/path/to/my/dir ..

-This generates the required makefiles and can build built and installed as normal:
+This generates the required makefiles and can built and installed as normal:

     # Assuming the working dir is still /my/testsweeper/dir/build
     make